wadmiraal/wadmiraal.net/README.md

 This is my new, personal and english weblog.
 It will contain news, thoughts and experiments.

-It will also allow me to finally play with some new technologies, like LESS, html5, etc.
+It will also allow me to finally play with some new technologies, like SASS, html5, etc.

-## Static and Phrozn
+## Static and Jekyll

+Blogging like a hacker !

-Site will be static, using [Phrozn](http://www.phrozn.info/en/) for generation.
+Site is static, using [Jekyll](http://www.jekyllrb.com).